SteGriff/tapestory/README.md

 Wrestling with element IDs.
 Elements have unique CIDs, but we can't edit them properly after looking them up by `.find`.
 See `state.selectedElement`.

 Want to remodel the UI so that a box is actually stateful in having view/edit modes, so text is not always one-click editable.
 This will make it easier to have click-drag interactions.

+2023-02-10

+Ok, I can get a handle on this.
+Giant overlay text editor when you clickt the 'abc' button on an element, we can do it!